AndreiVaida/PhotoCameraStore-Microservices/photo-store-microservice/README.md

 ____________________________________________________________________________________________________

 # a) build with Dockerfile
-$ docker build -t photo-store-server .
+$ docker build -t photo-store-microservice .

 # run with Dockerfile
 # '-d' for detached
 # '-p' maps HOST_PORT:CONTAINER_PORT
 # '--name' gives an arbitrary name to the image (that appears in 'docker ps -a')
-$ docker run -dp 3002:3002 --name photo-server photo-store-server
+$ docker run -dp 3002:3002 --name photo-microservice photo-store-microservice
 ____________________________________________________________________________________________________

 # b) build and run with docker-compose.yml